Onlineberatung/documentation/docs/releases/userservice.md

 }
 ```

-Add the permission `Edit Room` to the system user in admin interface of Rocket.Chat
+Add the permission `Edit Room` to the system user in admin interface of Rocket.Chat.

+Add the following service API url to the `UserService.env`: `CONSULTING_TYPE_SERVICE_API_URL=http://consultingtypeservice:8080`.

 Update tag to `dockerImage.v.xxx` in the `.env` file.